jsdealy/akvsbk/README.md

   book is an intense exploration of the potential costs and rewards of being unfaithful to a loveless marriage for the sake of what presents itself, at least initially, as true love.
+  A lot of those costs seem specific to the legal and societal strictures binding marriage and divorce in 19th century Russia, but others are more universal.
+  BK doesn't touch on that topic at all, as far as I know.
+  AK, unlike BK, is a genuine and at times quite passionate "forbidden love" story.
   Tolstoy got his initial inspiration for the novel via real-world events involving an illicit aristocratic love affair and set out to write a book on that topic, but then